Leuphana Semester at College

 Shared introduction to science

 Leuphana College offers you a unique introductory programme to studying: the Leuphana Semester.
 During the Leuphana Semester’s largely interdisciplinary modules you acquire the fundamental methods for a scientific course of study: You find out how to get from an observation to a thesis, collect reliable data or classify current events by the history of ideas.
-In the first semester you also learn how to write scientific papers and present results in an academic environment.
+In the first semester you also learn how to write scientific texts and present results in an academic environment.
 At the same time you receive an introduction to your main subject’s content and methods in the subject-specific modules.

 Opening Week